|

 whose purpose is to protect the spadix at the center of the

-produce those seeds the female flowers must first be pollinated as
+produce those seeds the female portion of the flowers must first be pollinated as

 they reach their own sexual